-Of additional concern are microbursts, which often do tornado-like damage and can be mistaken for tornados.
+Severe thunderstorms and microbursts and their associated wind, hail and lightning effects - can cause severe damage.
+Microbursts often cause tornado-like destruction and can be mistaken for tornados.
 In contrast to the upward rush of air in a tornado, air blasts rapidly downward from thunderstorms to create microbursts.